yeslogic/prince-docs/docs/command-line.md

 It is necessary to specify the output file when the input is a HTTP or HTTPS URL.

-Any of the `--long` command-line options can either be passed as a single command-line argument with an equals sign (=), or as two command-line arguments with space:
+Any of the `--long` command-line options can either be passed as a single command-line argument with an equals sign (`=`), or as two command-line arguments with space:

+    --output=out.pdf
     --output out.pdf

-      --output=out.pdf
+The short command-line options are always passed as two command-line arguments, separated by a space:

+    -o out.pdf

 If the value of a command-line option contains a space or other command characters, the value has to be written between quotation marks.